 Value-stream maps of the current state are the most useful tool for evaluating the state of any process.
 They should show all of the steps in the process and ask whether each step is valuable, capable, available, adequate, and flexible.
 They should also show whether value flows smoothly from one step to the next at the pull of the customer after appropriate leveling of demand.

-But please note that the map must be interpreted in terms of business purpose.
-Not every step can be eliminated or fixed soon and many steps may be fine for present conditions even if they aren’t completely lean.
+But please note that you must interpret the map in terms of business purpose.
+Not every step can be eliminated or fixed soon, and many steps may be fine for present conditions even if they aren’t completely lean.
 So work on the steps and issues that are relevant to the customer and the success of your business.

-This was deeply satisfying.
+This approach was deeply satisfying.
 But we only shipped and ordered once a day!
-The sequence AAABBBBC would have served our customers and our suppliers equally well and saved us five changeovers daily requiring human effort we badly needed for other purposes.
+The sequence AAABBBBC would have served our customers and our suppliers equally well and saved us five changeovers daily, requiring the human effort we badly needed for other purposes.

-I had a similar experience when I visited a company where set-up time on a massive machine had been reduced from eight hours to five minutes.
-A big kaizen burst had been written on the current-state map next to this high set-up time step and a dramatic reduction seemed like a worthy goal to the improvement team.
-However, when I asked a few questions it developed that the machine only worked on a single part number and would never work on more than a single part number!
-Set-up reduction on this machine — to reduce changeover times between part numbers — was completely irrelevant to any business purpose, no matter how “lean” a five minute set-up sounded in theory.
+I had a similar experience when I visited a company that had reduced set-up time on a massive machine — from eight hours to five minutes.
+A big kaizen burst had been written on the current-state map next to this high set-up time step, and a dramatic reduction seemed like a worthy goal to the improvement team.
+However, when I asked a few questions, it developed that the machine only worked on a single part number and would never work on more than a single part number!
+Set-up reduction on this machine — to reduce changeover times between part numbers — was completely irrelevant to any business purpose, no matter how “lean” a five-minute set-up sounded in theory.
 The lean team justified their course of action by pointing out how technically challenging the set-up reduction had been and how much everyone had learned for application in future projects.
-But that’s exactly what I had thought at the bike company where every penny counted to support the current needs of the business.
+But that’s exactly what I had thought at the bike company, where every penny counted to support the current needs of the business.
 I’m now older and wiser.

 My formula for evaluating your lean efforts is therefore very simple: Examine your purpose, then your process, then your people.
 Note that this is completely different from the multiple “metrics” that members of the Lean Community often ask for: How many kaizen have been done?
 How much has lead time been reduced?
 How much inventory has been eliminated?
 And how do all of these compare with competitors or even with Toyota?

-Good performance on any or all of these “lean” metrics may be a worthy goal but to turn them into abstract measures of “leanness” without reference to business purpose is a big mistake.
-At best they are functional measures for the lean improvement function.
+Good performance on any or all of these “lean” metrics may be a worthy goal, but turning them into abstract measures of “leanness” without reference to business purpose is a big mistake.
+At best, they are functional measures for the lean improvement function.
 What’s really needed is business measures for every value stream, measures developed and widely shared by a responsible value-stream leader and understood and supported by the entire value-stream team.